awsdocs/amazon-s3-userguide/doc_source/notification-how-to-filtering.md

 </NotificationConfiguration>
 ```

-## Examples of notification configurations with invalid Prefix/Suffix overlapping<a name="notification-how-to-filtering-examples-invalid"></a>
+## Examples of notification configurations with invalid prefix/suffix overlapping<a name="notification-how-to-filtering-examples-invalid"></a>

-For the most part, your notification configurations that use `Filter` cannot define filtering rules with overlapping prefixes, overlapping suffixes, or overlapping combinations of prefixes and suffixes for the same event types\. \(You can have overlapping prefixes as long as the suffixes do not overlap\.
-For an example, see [Configuring event notifications using object key name filtering](#notification-how-to-filtering)\.\)
+For the most part, your notification configurations that use `Filter` cannot define filtering rules with overlapping prefixes, overlapping suffixes, or overlapping combinations of prefixes and suffixes for the same event types\.
+You can have overlapping prefixes as long as the suffixes do not overlap\.
+For an example, see [Configuring event notifications using object key name filtering](#notification-how-to-filtering)\.

 You can use overlapping object key name filters with different event types\.
 For example, you could create a notification configuration that uses the prefix `image/` for the `ObjectCreated:Put` event type and the prefix `image/` for the `ObjectRemoved:*` event type\.

 You get an error if you try to save a notification configuration that has invalid overlapping name filters for the same event types when using the Amazon S3 console or API\.
 This section shows examples of notification configurations that are not valid because of overlapping name filters\.

 Any existing notification configuration rule is assumed to have a default prefix and suffix that match any other prefix and suffix respectively\.
-The following notification configuration is not valid because it has overlapping prefixes, where the root prefix overlaps with any other prefix\. \(The same thing would be true if you were using a suffix instead of a prefix in this example\.
+The following notification configuration is not valid because it has overlapping prefixes, where the root prefix overlaps with any other prefix\. \(The same thing would be true if you use a suffix instead of a prefix in this example\.
 The root suffix overlaps with any other suffix\.\)

 ```
 <NotificationConfiguration>